 Beyond that, there’s currently little else in the Houston market worth considering:

 Volt EP‘s Signature Index Plan is the other product indexed to the wholesale price of electricity, but on a monthly postpaid basis.
 With a different fee structure, it is cheaper than Griddy only for lower-than-average usages.
 Unfortunately, that’s the space where fixed-rate plans outcompete both.

 Three “Free Weekends” options from Champion, Direct Energy, and Reliant are nominally Time-of-Use plans, but not in the traditional sense of passing through higher afternoon pricing.
 Instead, they’re largely marketing tactics to lure customers into higher average rates obscured by trickier math.
 As such, they are frequently panned on the Internet.
 Only an extremely weekend-focused consumer might come out ahead of the better fixed-rate options.

 The three plans indexed to the NYMEX Natural Gas Futures index also performed poorly, due to their unremarkable pricing.

-Finally, TXU‘s Free Nights 24 plan cripples its usage-shifting potential with a staggering 13+ ¢/kWh average cost, ranking worst in our survey.
+Finally, TXU‘s identically-priced Free Nights 24 (9 p.m.) and Free Nights & Solar Days 18 plans cripple their usage-shifting potential with a staggering 13+ ¢/kWh average cost, ranking worst in our survey.